ESIG - header certified

 You can configure the program to automatically add full-blown email signatures (with images, full contact details, and social media icons) to new emails and different or simplified (with only basic data) signatures to subsequent messages within a conversation thread.

-When configuring a server-side signature rule, this option is available on the Design tab, in the Choose how signatures should be added in the correspondence section.
+When configuring a cloud (server-side) signature rule, this option is available in the Design step, in the Choose how you want the signature to appear in email conversations section.

-When configuring a client-side signature rule, the program lets you set default signature templates for new messages and replies/forwards on the Options tab.
+When configuring an Outlook (client-side) signature rule, the program lets you set default signature templates for new messages and replies/forwards in the Logic step.

 See step-by-step guidelines for this scenario